storj/docs/app/(docs)/object-mount/user-guides/credentials/page.md

 ### Credential file formats

-Credential files are {strong}`plain-text`, with a specific format for each cloud provider.
+Credential files are `plain-text`, with a specific format for each cloud provider.

 ### Amazon Web Services S3